 - Suitable for use on existing corrosion.

-- Metallic grey paint.
+- Metallic gray.

 - UV resistant.